 $2,874

-The movie earned strong critical acclaim, boasting a 7.4 rating on IMDb and a 79 on Metacritic.
-The story follows Jonathan Harker, an estate agent from Wismar, Germany, who is assigned by his employer, Renfield, to secure a property sale for the mysterious Count Dracula.
+The movie garnered widespread critical acclaim, holding a solid 7.4 rating on IMDb and an impressive 79 on Metacritic.
+The plot centers on Jonathan Harker, an estate agent from Wismar, Germany, who is tasked by his employer, Renfield, to negotiate the sale of a property to the enigmatic Count Dracula.

 Recommended: